patelpratyush/AI-Customer-Support/README.md

-# Customer Service AI
+# CodeBuddy

-Welcome to the Customer Service AI project!
+Welcome to the CodeBuddy!
 This repository contains an AI assistant that provides coding help and support through an intuitive and efficient interface.

 ## Features